bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ## Get variant metafields

-You can query variant metafields for variants by specifying the variant metafield's namespace.
+You can query variant metafields by specifying the namespace for the variant metafields.
 Only metafields that have storefront permissions are returned (i.e. permissions must be set to `write_and_sf_access` or `read_and_sf_access`).

 <!-- theme:info -->
 > #### Variant vs product metafields
 > The query returns only **variant** metafields.
 See [Get product metafields](/api-docs/storefront/graphql/products#get-product-metafields) to retrieve **product** metafields.

-The following query shows how to query the first variant metafield for the specified variant.
+The following query retrieves the first variant metafield for the specified variant:

 <!--
 type: tab